PassiveLemon/terraria-docker/README.md

 # Quick setup
 1. Setup a directory for you server files.
 Can be something like `/opt/TerrariaServer/` or `C:\TerrariaServer\`.
-2. Add your modpack to the previous directory in the sub-directory `ModPacks/`
 3. Run the container: <b>(Make sure to modify any values that you need.)</b>
   - ```docker run -d --name terraria -p 7777:7777/tcp -v /opt/TerrariaServer/:/opt/terraria/config/ -e WORLD=superworld passivelemon/terraria-docker:latest```
 4. Set up port forwarding.